 Since 1990 Thomas Kwok along with his two brothers, Walter and Raymond Kwok managed the entire Sun Hung Kai Properties, the largest real estate firm in Hong Kong and one of the most valuable companies in the world, until 2010, when the eldest Kwok, Walter stepped down from his position as the CEO and ultimately left the company.

 In 2012, he faced serious conspiracy charges, which were proved in 2014.
 He was found guilty of “conspiracy to commit crime in public operations.”
 Currently, he is waiting for a five-year sentence to be over in jail.

 Reported Wealth: $12.2 billion

 Alma Mater: Moscow State University of Railway Engineering

-Viktor Vekselberg accelerated his business after Gorbachev administration removed heavy restrictions on private business in 1990.
+Viktor Vekselberg accelerated his business after the Gorbachev administration removed heavy restrictions on private business in 1990.
 He founded NPO Komvek.
 With a fellow Russian Billionaire Leonard Blavatnik, he founded the Renova Group.

 He strengthened his grip further in the mineral industry under the Yeltsin administration as he co-founded the Siberian-Urals Aluminium Company.
 Years later he gained majority stakes in TNK, the largest oil company in Russia.